rchain/reference/faq.md

 At the first Member Meeting in October 2017 the Members voted that "The Cooperative should sell from its treasury to put no more than 200 million RHOC tokens in circulation (tokens held by anyone, other than; 1) held by the Cooperative, or 2) burned) during the next calendar year."
 The full voting results are [reported on Medium](https://medium.com/rchain-cooperative/annual-meeting-summary-3827a82a2e33).

 **How do I see my RHOCs  in myetherwallet.com?**  \
-Click Add Custom Token, then fill in:  \
+Click “Add Custom Token”, then fill in:  \
 Contract Address: 0x168296bb09e24a88805cb9c33356536b980d3fc5  \
 Token Symbol: RHOC  \
 Decimals: 8

 **Where can I trade RHOCs?**  \
 Currently on EtherDelta, OasisDex, and SingularX (these require an Ethereum client such as Metamask, Parity, or Mist):  \